-David Rain is a novelist whose work includes The Heat of the Sun (2012), which tells the story of ‘Trouble’, the child of Madame Butterfly, and what happens to him after Puccini’s opera is over.
-He has also written Volcano Street (2014), a comedy-drama set in Australia during the Vietnam War.
+David Rain was a novelist whose work included The Heat of the Sun (2012), which tells the story of ‘Trouble’, the child of Madame Butterfly, and what happens to him after Puccini’s opera is over.
+He also wrote Volcano Street (2014), a comedy-drama set in Australia during the Vietnam War.

 David grew up in a small town in south Australia and was educated at the University of Adelaide, where he acquired a PhD in English literature for a dissertation on the 18th-century novelist Samuel Richardson.
-He has lived in Britain and Ireland since 1990 and has taught English literature at Queen’s University Belfast and creative writing at Middlesex University.
-He presently lives in London.
-Interests apart from writing include cats, theatre and music of several kinds.
+He lived in Britain and Ireland from 1990 and taught English literature at Queen’s University Belfast and creative writing at Middlesex University.